dominictrier/py_cur_hotfolder-agent/README.md

 ## Configuration Style

-All new configuration options should be grouped under a descriptive key (e.g., `cleaning`, `timing`, `logging`).
+All new configuration options should be grouped under a descriptive key (e.g., `cleaning`, `interval`, `logging`).
 This keeps the config organized and scalable.

 ## Launchd Configuration